SDMStudio/SDMStudio.github.io/docs/tutorials/contribute.md

 ### How to write tutorials

-The tutorials are written in **Markdown**.
-Refer to the [Markdown guide](#markdown-guide) to have detailed informations about the syntax.
-In order to provide a better user experience, you may need more flexibility when writing tutorials.
-To this end, it is also possible to add HTML tags or add Vue.js components to your markdown file.
+Tutorials are written in **Markdown**.
+This is a convenient way to quickly write tutorials.
+You can refer to the [Markdown guide](#markdown-guide) to have detailed informations about the syntax.
+To provide an improved user experience, you may need flexibility when writing tutorials.
+To this end, it is also possible to add HTML tags or use Vue.js components to your markdown file.
 For more information, you can refer to the section [Advanced tutorials](#advanced-tutorials).